-In the third output line above, UP indicates that the interface was configured up.
+In the third output line above, ${\tt UP}$ indicates that the interface was configured up.

-2. Verify that the cables are correctly seated.
+- b.
+Verify that the cables are correctly seated. - 5.
+Repeat this procedure on each node.

 Client Software Installation for Linux

 The CXFS software will be initially installed and configured by SGI personnel.
 This section provides an overview of those procedures.
 You can use the information in this section to verify the installation.